Safe In NM

 SAFE in Northern Michigan’s structure and operations of the coalition; including coalition leadership, decision making processes, by-laws, workgroups, and financial management:

 The SAFE leadership structure consists of a Steering Committee and several work groups, including SAFE Youth.
-SAFE adheres to a Standard Operating Procedures (SOP) Manual, which: 1) Identifies required and desirable sectors for membership; 2) Describes established work groups and the option for creating temporary work groups; 3) Timelines for creation and review of strategic action plan and logic model; 4) Commits the coalition to data-driven, evidence-based approaches; All Steering Committee and work group members are volunteers, except for the DFC coordinator, DFC evaluator, and DFC Director.
+SAFE adheres to a Standard Operating Procedures (SOP) Manual, which: 1) Identifies required and desirable sectors for membership; 2) Describes established work groups and the option for creating temporary work groups; 3) Timelines for creation and review of strategic action plan and logic model; 4) Commits the coalition to data-driven, evidence-based approaches; All Steering Committee and work group members are volunteer.

-To provide the support students need to conduct their prevention activities in the community, the SAFE Steering Committee and the DFC Coordinator convene meetings monthly.
-Decisions are made using a consensus model; so far, the Steering Committee has reached consensus on all decisions; if there is a disagreement in the future, the DFC Coordinator would call for a vote.
+To provide the support students need to conduct their prevention activities in the community, the SAFE Steering Committee meets monthly.
+Decisions are made using a consensus model; so far, the Steering Committee has reached consensus on all decisions.

 The SAFE Steering Committee Officers